mixcode/binarystruct/README.md

-# binarystruct
+# binarystruct : binary data encoder/decoder for native Go structs

-Package binarystruct is an automatic type-converting binary data marshaller/unmarshaller for go-language structs.
+Package binarystruct is an automatic type-converting binary data encoder/decoder(or marshaller/unmarshaller) for go-language structs.

 Go's built-in binary encoding package, "encoding/binary" is the preferred method to deal with binary data structures.
-The binary package is quite easy to use, but some cases require additional type conversions when binary data are tightly packed.
+The binary package is quite easy to use, but some cases require additional type conversions when values are tightly packed.
-For example, an integer value in raw binary structure could be stored as a word or a byte, but the decoded value would be type-casted to an architecture-dependent integer value to use in the Go language context.
+For example, an integer value in raw binary structure may be stored as a word or a byte, but the decoded value would be type-casted to an architecture-dependent integer for easy of use in the Go context.

 This package simplifies the typecasting burdens by automatically handling conversion of struct fields using field tags.

-## Quick example
+## A Quick Example

-Assume we have a binary data structure with a magic header and three integers of byte, word, dword each, like below.
+Assume we have a binary data structure with a magic header and three integers, byte, word, dword each, like below.
-By writing binary data types to field tags in Go struct definition, the values are automatically recognized and converted to proper Go values.
+By writing binary data types to field tags in Go struct definition, the values are automatically recognized and converted to proper encoding types.

 ```
 // source binary data